Making sense of SenseMaking – the AI version

 How to SenseMake in this brave new world of AI

-AI was purpose built for SenseMaking, it’s like the supreme SenseMaker, at least in terms of what current intentions are.
-Below are some areas you may want to explore to get better at using AI in your every day work.
-These do not cover some of the more technical skills needed, if you are a developer for example and are building chat BOTs with AI.
+AI was purpose built for SenseMaking, it’s like the supreme SenseMaker, at least Generative AI is.
+Below are some areas you may want to explore to get better at using AI in your every day work as well as in your SenseMaking efforts as you use it to embellish and improve them.
+These do not cover some of the more technical skills needed, if you are a developer for example and are building Agents with AI.
 They also do not cover outputs beyond text, like images and code.
 Let us say we are dealing with knowledge here.

 There’s a lot more to it than that but at the very least you have to know how to ask the right questions to get the best output.
 Always a good skill to have, now it becomes even more important.